chriskiehl/SavingOverIt/README.md

 ## What should I know before I run this?

 1. **SaveOverIt** makes absolutely no guarantees of working now nor in the future.
-It was developed against the 1.5 verion of Getting Over it in order to scratch a person itch.
+It was developed against the 1.5 verion of **Getting Over it** in order to scratch a person itch.
+Use at your own risk!!

 2. Upon restoring a save file, your mouse sensitivity settings will be lost.
 I don't actually know why ¯\\_(ツ)_/¯ you'll have to manually reset them in the settings menu.